Siddhj2206/Novel-Translator/README.md

-# Novel Translator
+# Book Translator

-This script provides a command-line interface for translating novel chapters using different AI providers.
-It supports translation with glossary management, retry logic, and per-novel configuration through config files.
+This script provides a command-line interface for translating book chapters using different AI providers.
+It supports translation with glossary management, retry logic, and per-book configuration through config files.

 ## Features

 - **Glossary:** Automatically maintains character names, places, and unique terms
 - **Format Preservation:** Keeps paragraph structure and dialogue formatting
-- **Per-Novel Config:** Separate settings for each novel via `config.json`
+- **Per-Book Config:** Separate settings for each book via `config.json`
 - **Skip Existing:** Only translates new chapters

 ## Setup